Pylons/pyramid/docs/narr/project.rst

 so the sample application uses an instance of ``MyModel`` to represent the root.

+What will likely frighten new developers in the model file is the use of :term:`interface` classes.
+In their simplest form (which is the only form that :mod:`repoze.bfg` requires you to understand), interfaces are simply "marker" attributes indicating the *type* of a model object.
+These can be attached to classes (via the ``implements`` function with one or more interfaces as arguments at class scope).
+In more advanced usage, they can be attached directly to instances.
+We do not demonstrate that here.

 ``run.py``
 ~~~~~~~~~~

 We need a small Python module that configures our application and
-advertises itself to our Paste ``.ini`` file.
-For convenience, we
+advertises itself to our :term:`PasteDeploy` ``.ini`` file.
+For
-also make it possible to run this module directory without the Paste
+convenience, we also make it possible to run this module directory
-configuration file:
+without the PasteDeploy configuration file:

 .. literalinclude:: myproject/myproject/run.py
    :linenos:

 #.
 Lines 1 - 7 define a function that returns a :mod:`repoze.bfg`
-   Router application.
-This is meant to be called by the PasteDeploy
+   Router application from :ref:`router_module` .
+This is meant to be
-   framework as a result of running ``paster serve``.
+   called by the :term:`PasteDeploy` framework as a result of running
+   ``paster serve``.

 #.
-Lines 9 - 12 allow this file to serve as a shortcut for executing
+Lines 9 - 12 allow this file to serve optionally as a shortcut for
-   our program if the ``run.py`` file is executed directly.
-It starts
+   executing our program if the ``run.py`` file is executed directly.
-   our application under a web server on port 5432.
+   It starts our application under a web server on port 5432.

 ``templates/mytemplate.pt``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The single template in the project looks like so:
+The single :term:`template` in the project looks like so:

 .. literalinclude:: myproject/myproject/templates/mytemplate.pt
    :linenos: